 Total Time: 30 minutes

 Yield: 8 Scones

 - 1/2 teaspoon salt

 - zest of 1 clementine

 - Place cranberries and water in a microwave-safe bowl.
-Cover with paper towel.
-Heat in microwave for 1 minute, 30 seconds, in 30 second increments.
+Cover with a paper towel.
+Heat in microwave for 1 minute, 30 seconds, in 30-second increments.
 Stir between each increment.
-After 1 minute, 30 seconds, mash the cranberries with a spatula to break apart.
+After 1 minute, and 30 seconds, mash the cranberries with a spatula to break them apart.
 Set aside.

 - Preheat the oven to 350*F.

 - In a large bowl, combine the flour, baking powder, and salt.

 - Cut the chilled butter into 1/2-inch pieces and mix into the flour using a pastry blender, 2 knives, a potato masher, or even your hands.
 If using your hands, be careful not to soften the butter too much, as the butter should be cold.
 Mix until the dough is crumbly.